-The spacious kitchen features gas burning appliances, dishwasher, fridge, microwave and full size washer and dryer.
-The cabin’s open-concept space flows into the dining area, with a table for 6 and wet bar with sink that’s perfect for prepping drinks and snacks.
-Adjacent to the dining area is a comfortable living room area with cozy leather seating, flat screen TV and wood burning fireplace.
-While we didn’t touch the TV (there’s just much more at this cabin to do!), we did take advantage of the cabin’s reliable high speed internet to scout out some new nearby hikes.
+The spacious kitchen features gas burning appliances, dishwasher, fridge, microwave and full-size washer and dryer.
+The cabin’s open-concept space flows into the dining area, with a table for 6 and wet bar with a sink that’s perfect for prepping drinks and snacks.
+Adjacent to the dining area is a comfortable living room area with cozy leather seating, flat screen TV, and wood burning fireplace.
+While we didn’t touch the TV (there’s just much more at this cabin to do!), we did take advantage of the cabin’s reliable high-speed internet to scout out some new nearby hikes.

 With two king sized beds, a day bed and two full baths, the Cliffhanger is a versatile cabin, perfect for one to two couples or a small group of family or friends.

 Each bedroom also features a full bath, equipped with soft towels and travel-size toiletries.
-The first floor bathroom features a walk in, glass-enclosed shower wrapped in stone with and an artistic tile mosaic, and upstairs, a shower/tub combo is set in the bath featuring warm wood flooring.
+The first-floor bathroom features a walk-in, glass-enclosed shower wrapped in stone with and an artistic tile mosaic, and upstairs, the bath features a shower/tub combo.

 And when it’s time for some indoor fun, the cabin’s lofted second features a foosball table and day bed.

 Nestled on 17 acres of steep, lushly forested terrain, the property feels very private, quiet and secluded.
-The cabin is surrounded by mature deciduous trees, mountain laurel, fern and a variety of native plants and trees.
+Hardwood trees, mountain laurel, fern and a variety of native plants and trees surround the cabin.
 Set high in elevation on Fort Mountain, cabin’s views of the lush, green, rolling mountains are breathtaking.
 Every day of our stay, we relaxed for hours and enjoyed the stunning view from the cabin’s generous wrap-around deck in a rocking chair.
 The cabin also features an on-deck hot tub to soak in the view.

 Our favorite nearby hiking trails

 Nestled just south of the Cohutta Wilderness, the Cliffhanger offers a ton of nearby outdoor adventure.
-Check out the nearby trails at Fort Mountain State Park to hike a kid-friendly, 1.6 mile loop to stunning overlook views, a historic, castle-like tower and an ancient, mysterious rock wall.
+Check out the nearby trails at Fort Mountain State Park to hike a kid-friendly, 1.6-mile loop to stunning overlook views, a historical, castle-like tower and an ancient, mysterious rock wall.
 Fort Mountain State Park also offers the longer, and more challenging Gahuti Trail, an 8.2-miler that hikes to gorgeous overlook views and a tumbling waterfall.

 The nearby Bear Creek Trail is a popular mountain biking and hiking trail that treks a shaded, fern-filled creek valley to enormous-trunked Gannett Poplar, the second largest living tree in Georgia.
 And to the north, the remote, lush Cohutta Wilderness offers some of our favorite hiking trails in Georgia.
 The Conasauga River Trail meanders along, and through, its namesake, crystal-clear river – a splashy, wet, hot-weather-worthy 13-mile hike with 38 river crossings.
 And the Beech Bottom Trail and Jacks River Trail hike to the thundering, towering Jacks River Falls, one of the most ruggedly beautiful (and remote) waterfalls in Georgia.